openstack/keystone/doc/source/configuration.rst

 ..
 NOTE::

-    While having identity related infomration backed by LDAP while other information is backed by SQL is a supported configuration, as shown above;
+    While having identity related information backed by LDAP while other information is backed by SQL is a supported configuration, as shown above;
     the opposite is not true.
 If either resource or assignment drivers are configured for LDAP, then Identity must also be configured for LDAP.